gocardless/anony/README.md

 ### Identifying anonymised records

-If your model has an `anonymised_at` column, we will automatically set that value when calling `#anonymise!` (similar to how Rails will modify the `updated_at` timestamp).
+If your model has an `anonymised_at` column, anony will automatically set that value when calling `#anonymise!` (similar to how Rails will modify the `updated_at` timestamp).
 This means you could automatically filter out anonymised records without matching on the anonymised values.